 A continuation of CH 221.
 Topics include more advanced properties of solutions, reaction kinetics, equilibrium, acid-base equilibria, thermodynamics, and electrochemistry.
 A strong math background is recommended.
-Three-hour lecture, three-hour lab.
+Three-hour lecture, threehour lab.
 A minimum grade of C is required for BI majors and CH minors.
 Prerequisite: CH 221.
+A minimum grade of C is required in any science prerequisite.

-CH 328 Studies in Biochemistry I (4)See BI 328.
+CH 328 Studies in Biochemistry I (4)

 Three-hour lecture, three-hour lab.
 A minimum grade of C is required for BI majors and CH minors.

 Prerequisites: CH 331.
 Co-requisite: CH 332.
+A minimum grade of C is required in any science prerequisite (See BI 328)